DIMO-INC/dimo-wiki/objects/projects.md

 ![iot_icon.png](/iot_icon.png) ![transit_icon.png](/transit_icon.png) ![shared-mobility_icon.png](/shared-mobility_icon.png) ![smart-city_icon.png](/smart-city_icon.png) ![smart-house_icon.png](/smart-house_icon.png) ![testing_icon.png](/testing_icon.png)
 -->

+Want to add [projects] to the DIMO graph for research or design?

-DIMO also has a built-in [function] that can be used to build a sub-graph of [projects] linked to other [objects] for research purposes.
-[You can submit a request here.](https://airtable.com/shr4xlviISJd52GM6)
+We've developed a built-in [function] that can be used to build a sub-graph of [projects] linked to other [objects]. <a href="https://airtable.com/shr4xlviISJd52GM6" target="_blank">You can submit a request here..</a>

 Here's an example list of Spot Robotics Projects: